<<< DIY Campervan Mini Projects

 How does it all work

-All the equipment used in this project is available from Adventure Kings.
-Watch these Kings videos for a comprehensive overview of the battery monitor and installation procedures.
+All the equipment used in this project is available from Adventure Kings, either in-store or on-line.
+Watch these Kings videos for a comprehensive overview of general battery monitor and installation procedures.
+(Similar products are available from other retailers.)

-It is also highly recommended to fully read and understand the manual supplied with the Battery Monitor.
+It is also highly recommended to fully read and understand the information provided in the manual supplied with the Battery Monitor.

 What is a Shunt? | ||